Medical Dictionary

 You can help prevent high blood pressure by having a healthy lifestyle.
 This means:

 If you already have high blood pressure, it is important to prevent it from getting worse or causing complications.
-You should get regular medical care and follow your prescribed treatment plan.
+You need to get regular medical care and follow your treatment plan.
 Your plan will include healthy lifestyle habit recommendations and possibly medicines.

 NIH: National Heart, Lung, and Blood Institute